cap-js/docs/tools/cds-typer.md

 }
 ```

-or via `import type` in TypeScript projects:
+Using `import type` in TypeScript projects:

 ```ts
 import type { Books } from '#cds-models/sap/capire/bookshop'